anotherhadi/nixy/.github/assets/README_template.md

 ### 🎨 themes

-Those are the themes used in the system configuration.
-The `stylix` folder contains the [stylix](https://github.com/danth/stylix) defined themes, the `var` folder contains the variables not handled by stylix.
+This folder contains all system themes.
-See avaiable themes in [THEMES.md](docs/THEMES.md)
+Check out the available themes and learn how to create your own in [THEMES.md](docs/THEMES.md)

 ### 💻 hosts

-Those are the host-specific configurations.
+This directory contains host-specific configurations.
-Each host contains a `configuration.nix` for system-level configuration, a `home.nix` for user-level configuration, and a `variables.nix` for config wide variables.
+Each host includes:

+- `configuration.nix` for system-wide settings
+- `home.nix` for user-level configuration
+- `variables.nix` for global variables
+- `secrets/` for sensitive data

 ## Installation